RedstoneWizard08/ConfigurableWarning/README.md

 Makes the game configurable!
 This is a quality-of-life mod to help you make the game as hard (or as easy) as you want!

+This is the continuation of ContentSettings, originally by @CommanderCat and @dhkatz!
+Huge thanks to them for all their hard work!